 Not far from my hometown Volda, at the west coast of Norway, we had a blooming textile production in the 50s and 60s.
 One of the factories in the neighbouring town actually had the most employees of all the companies in that area.
 But sadly they had to close down and while some of the machines were tossed away some were left unused at the old factory building.
 Luckily I had the pleasure to pick some of these machines up.
 One of them was a Union Special overlock machine, which still has names and annual scratching made by the employees in the machine table.
 For me personally, the fun in making jeans actually lies a lot in the use of different machinery.

 Today, the Livid Jeans ‘machine park’ list includes: Reece 101 chain stitch buttonhole machine, Juki bartack machine, Union Special belt loop machine, Union Special overlook machine, Union Special chain stitch waistband machine, Union Special 35800 lap seam machine, Dürkopp Adler single lock stitch stitch, Singer single needle lock stitch machine, Juki 2-needle lock stitch machine, Juki single needle lock stitch machine and a manual machine for rivets and buttons.”

 What are your dreams for the future of the Livid Jeans Handmade Line?

 “Our plan and dream has from the beginning always been to create our products in Trondheim, Norway and make our products locally with the best materials in our own factory.
 So that is a continuous goal we strive for.
-In a couple of year I hope we’ll be able to have more employees and also maybe we’ll be available in a one or two great retailers as well.”
+In a couple of years, I hope we’ll be able to have more employees and also maybe we’ll be available for a one or two great retailers as well.

 Visit Livid Jeans’ website to find out more.